search5/Evernote-for-Linux/README.md

 Please note that the private NPM Registry URL may vary depending on the setting (the value used here is the default value).

 Packages to be registered in the private registry need to go into a separate directory and only issue the npm publish command.

+There are two types of en-data-model: evernote_modules/en-data-model and evernote_modules/en-graph-types/node_modules/en-data-model, each with completely different versions and content.
+Therefore, these two modules must be registered separately with the private NPM.

 ### Evernote Build